 Stay there: The village of La Palud is like stepping back in time.
 It’s geared around climbing and the locals are relaxed and friendly.
 All kinds of accommodation can easily be found online.
 I stay at Le Camping du Bio Sur Verdon, where Jean Marc Roman can also advise on suitable routes for your level.

-Get there: Nice and Marseilles are the two closest airports, each a couple of hours distant.
+Getting there on public transport: Nice and Marseilles are the two closest major stations, each a couple of hours distant.
 There is a bus service (research online) but it’s best to drive as the climbs are some kilometres from the village.
+Clear instructions how to book the trains can be found on Seat61.

 John Falkiner is a mountain guide based in Switzerland: www.johnfalkiner.com